-Usually when the DPM 2012 R2 console shows ‘Agent Not Reachable’ warning message and backup and synchronization do not happen, you need to check below points,
+Usually, when the DPM console shows an ‘Agent Not Reachable’ warning and backup and synchronization do not happen, you need to check the below points,

 Microsoft basically says only two reasons for it here.
-If you are sure that the above 4 settings/status are fine and meeting the requirement on protected virtual or physical computer, then possibly the below reason could be the culprit.
+If you are sure that the above 4 settings/status is meeting the requirement on a protected virtual or physical computer, then possibly the below reason is the culprit.

-How to Fix Agent Not Reachable in DPM 2012 R2 – In Untrusted Domain or Workgroup
+The Solution to Fix Agent Not Reachable in DPM

-This guide will not be explaining about how to configure backup with DPM in untrusted domain or workgroup environment.
-Basically you need to create a local user account on DPM server and protected computer to complete this task.
-You can follow this guide to setup the backup of virtual or physical machine in this case.
+Here we are not going to explain how to configure backup with DPM in an untrusted domain or workgroup environment.
+Basically, you need to create a local user account on the DPM server and protected computer to complete this task.
+You can follow this guide to set up the backup for a virtual or physical machine in this case.

-Under Management in DPM console, you can see the error message as below which indicates that there are some issues.
+Under Management in the DPM console, you can see the error message below which indicates that there are some issues.

 Update Password on Protected Computer

 Here we can update/change the password from the protected computer.
-You have to know whether the computer is protected by using NetBIOS or FQDN.
+You should know whether the computer is protected by using NetBIOS or FQDN.

-This command is for NetBIOS name, (open the command prompt with administrative privilege and type the below command from the DPM-Bin folder)
+This command is for the NetBIOS name, (Open the command prompt as administrator and type the below command from the DPM-Bin folder)

 SetDpmServer.exe -dpmServerName Server01 -isNonDomainServer –UpdatePassword

-This is for the computer protected by FQDN name,
+This is for the computer protected by the FQDN name,

 SetDpmServer.exe -dpmServerName Server01.corp.contoso.com -isNonDomainServer –UpdatePassword